RickofManc/community-yoga/README.md

 ### Skeleton

-Key to this website being accessible to all members of the community was a design that is clear to read and intituive to navigate.
+Key to this website being accessible to all members of the community was a design that is clear to read and intuitive to navigate.
-It was important to retain a clean and simple design throughout all pages to avoid confusing and ultimately marginalising certian members of the community.
+It was important to retain a clean and simple design throughout all pages to avoid confusing and ultimately marginalizing certain members of the community.

 The homepage is the hub of the website where essential information is displayed.
 To support the users journey there is a logical navigation menu where answers to users questions can be found in a hope that it progressively reveals information in an order the user expects;
     * Who is teaching the yoga? click 'About Marie'.
     * What can I expect or need to bring? click 'Yoga in Class'.
     * If I can't attend a class, can I practice at home? click 'Yoga at Home'.
-    * How can I stay intouch with OT Yoga? click 'Stay Informed!'.
+    * How can I stay in touch with OT Yoga? click 'Stay Informed!'.

 As part of this phase I built wireframes for all pages using [Balsamiq](https://balsamiq.com/wireframes/) (see samples below).
 Consideration was given to both desktop and mobile users, with the final design being responsive at max screen widths of 640px, 980-1200px, 1200-1600px and +1600px - ensuring the website can be accessed as intended on any device or desktop monitor.